scottzach1/Project-Beans/project_requirement/project-requirement.md

 controlled flight while simultaneously logging and broadcasting data.
 This system should improve on the existing avionics package created by a team in 2018 for Andre.
 There is no requirement on height or flight time, only to demonstrate controlled flight.
 The flight data must be logged to an onboard SD card, and the broadcast data must be accessed in real-time by an onsite personal computer (base station).
 The rocket must also, upon request, be capable of broadcasting its current location via GPS.
-The rocket is expected to support C or D class solid fuel engines.
+The rocket is expected to support C or D class solid fuel rocket motors.
 The key improvements as compared with the 2018 avionics package are, a reduction in onboard PCB size and reliability in the field.
 To be considered more reliable the avionics package should initialize and launch on the first attempt.
 The package must also not have loose wires, exposed electronics and implement robust code to support this.

 ### 1.3 Product overview

 #### 1.3.1 Product perspective

-There is no specific larger system that this system will be part of.
-Rather this is intended to bring the goals of our customer closer and to add to the body of knowledge in the amateur rocketry community.
+There is no specific larger project that this system will be integrated into, rather it is intended to contribute to our customer's long term ambitions and the body of knowledge in the amateur rocketry community alike.
 Our client is aiming to one day launch rockets from a weather balloon.
-This will require a system that can launch and achieve stable flight from a platform.
-This will require an active system.
-This project is creating and ensuring soundness of active control system that can be adapted in the future for this goal.
+This will require a system that can launch and achieve stable flight from a platform with active control.
+Due to this the project's main focus is on designing a robust active control system that can be adapted later on to help the client reach their goa.

 This project is open source, allowing the final product to be tweaked and repurposed by the community.
 This adds longevity to the project after it is officially ended.
 This can benefit the customers as this may result in further development by the community.

-A similar open source project has been undertaken in 2018 for our customer.
-This project will use the existing projects resources and improve on the system.
+A similar open source project was produced in 2018 for our customer.
+Therefore, this project, where needed, will make use of existing resources to ensure an improved solution is provided to the customer.

 #### 1.3.2 Product functions

-The requirements specified for the clients minimum viable product
+The requirements specified for the client's minimum viable product
 include:

 ##### Base functionality Requirements